MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rds-to-wvd.md

 ms.custom: think-tank
 ---

-# Move on-premises Remote Desktop Services to Azure Virtual Desktop scenario
+# Move on-premises Remote Desktop Services to Azure Virtual Desktop (AVD) scenario

-This article focuses on using Azure Virtual Desktop to move an on-premises RDS environment to Azure.
-With Azure Virtual Desktop, you can bring your existing Remote Desktop Services (RDS) and Windows Server desktops and apps to any computer.
+[Azure Virtual Desktop](https://learn.microsoft.com/en-us/azure/virtual-desktop/overview) is a desktop and app virtualization service that runs on the cloud.
+It's the only desktop and application virtualization infrastructure that delivers simplified management, Windows 10 or Windows 11 Enterprise multi-session (Windows server also available) and optimizations for Microsoft 365 Apps for the enterprise.
+Deploy and scale Windows desktops and applications on Azure in minutes, and get built-in security and compliance features.

 > [!NOTE]
-> This guidance will not apply for migrating from Citrix or VMWare Horizon.
+> This guidance will not apply for migrating from Citrix or VMware Horizon.

 | Migration options | Outcome |
 |--- | --- |
-| [Azure Migrate](/azure/migrate/migrate-services-overview) | Assess and migrate on-premises RDS environments. <br><br> Run workloads in an Azure Virtual Desktop environment.
+| [Azure Migrate](https://learn.microsoft.com/azure/migrate/migrate-services-overview) | Assess and migrate on-premises RDS environments. <br><br> Run workloads in an Azure Virtual Desktop environment.

 ## Business drivers

 Working closely with business partners, the Contoso IT team defines the business drivers for a VDI migration to Azure.
 These drivers might include:

 - **Current environment end-of-life:** A datacenter is out of capacity when it reaches the end of a lease or is closing down.
 Migrating to the cloud provides virtually unlimited capacity.
-Current software might also be reaching its end of life where it's become necessary to upgrade the software running Contoso's current VDI solution.
+Current software might also be reaching its end of life where it's become necessary to upgrade the software running Contoso's current desktops and application virtualization solution.
-- **Multi-session Windows 11 or Windows 10 VDI:** Provide Contoso users with the only multi-session Windows 11 or Windows 10 desktop virtualized in the cloud that's highly scalable, up to date, and available on any device.
+- **Reduce cost:** Reduce costs with pooled, multi-session resources.
+With the new Windows 11 and Windows 10 Enterprise multi-session capability, exclusive to Azure Virtual Desktop and the Remote Desktop Session Host (RDSH) role on Windows Server, you can greatly reduce the number of virtual machines and operating system overhead while still providing the same resources to your users.
 - **Optimize for Microsoft 365 Apps for enterprise:** Deliver the best Microsoft 365 Apps for enterprise experience, with multi-session virtual desktop scenarios providing the most productive virtualized experience for Contoso's users.
 - **Deploy and scale in minutes:** Quickly virtualize and deploy modern and legacy desktop applications to the cloud in minutes with unified management in the Azure portal.
 - **Secure and productive on Azure and Microsoft 365:** Deploy a complete, intelligent solution that enhances creativity and collaboration for everyone.
 Shift to Microsoft 365 and get Office 365, Windows 11 or Windows 10, and Enterprise Mobility + Security.

-## RDS on-premises to Azure Virtual Desktop in the cloud goals
+## RDS on-premises to Azure Virtual Desktop goals

-With the business drivers in mind, Contoso pins down goals for this migration:
+With the business drivers in mind, Contoso defines the goals for this migration:

-- Modernize the virtual desktop environment for the cloud.
+- Modernize the desktop and application virtualization environment for the cloud.
-- Take advantage of existing [Microsoft 365 licenses](/azure/virtual-desktop/prerequisites#operating-systems-and-licenses) on Azure Virtual Desktop.
+- Take advantage of existing [Microsoft 365 licenses](https://learn.microsoft.com/azure/virtual-desktop/prerequisites#operating-systems-and-licenses) with Azure Virtual Desktop.
-- Improve security of corporate data when users work remotely.
+- Improve security of corporate data while providing service to remote and hybrid users.
-- Optimize the new environment for cost and growth.
+- Optimize the new environment for cost and enterprise scale growth.

 These goals support the decision to use Azure Virtual Desktop and validate it as the best migration method for Contoso.

 ## Benefits of running Azure Virtual Desktop

-Using Azure Virtual Desktop, Contoso can now seamlessly run, manage, and scale its VDI solution quickly and easily.
-The company can also provide an optimized multi-session Windows 11 or Windows 10 environment to its users.
+Using Azure Virtual Desktop, Contoso can now seamlessly run, manage, and scale its desktop and application virtualization solution quickly and easily.
+The company can also provide an optimized multi-session solution on Windows 10 or Windows 11 environments to its users.

 Contoso capitalizes on existing Microsoft 365 licenses while using the scale, performance, security, and innovation of Azure.